Azure/terraform-azurerm-avm-res-network-loadbalancer/README.md

 ### <a name="input_public_ip_address_configuration"></a> [public\_ip\_address\_configuration](#input\_public\_ip\_address\_configuration)

 Description:   An object variable that configures the settings that will be the same for all public IPs for this Load Balancer
-  Each object has 14 parameters:

   - `allocation_method`: (Required) The allocation method for this IP address.
 Possible valuse are `Static` or `Dynamic`
   - `resource_group_name`: (Optional) Specifies the resource group to deploy all of the public IP addresses to be created